metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 ### Validation of the revealed assets

-Now that the we revealed our assets, it is time to confirm that the assets are indeed the intended ones.
+Now that the we revealed our assets, it is time to confirm that the assets integrity.

-For that, we will again fetch the assets of our collection and, for each asset, we will extract the name and URI and store them in a new array.
+For that, we will again fetch the assets of our collection using the `fetchAssetsByCollection` method and, for each asset, we will extract the name and URI and store them in a new array.

 After that, we will log both arrays (`revealData` and `fetchedAssets`) to help visualize and verify that the metadata has been updated as expected and will also hash the `fetchedAssets` data and compare to the initial hash